chandanasy/LoveLetterAnalysis/README.md

 ## Contributing

 If you'd like to contribute to the LoveLetterAnalysis project, please fork the repository and issue a pull request with your proposed changes.

+The dataset can be accessed here - https://www.dolthub.com/repositories/evan/letters